sahil-ladhania/YUMMMZO_Frontend/src/pages/README.md

 This folder contains the main page components for different roles.

-- `/user`: Contains all user-specific pages (e.g., Home, Signup, Login).
+- `/user`: Contains all user-specific pages (e.g., UserHome, Signup, Login).
 - `/restaurantOwner`: Contains all pages for the Restaurant Owner role.
 - `/deliveryPartner`: Contains all pages for the Delivery Partner role.